 Visual-spatial trouble can make it harder to learn to read and do math.

-You may never have heard of visual-spatial processing.
+You may not have heard of visual-spatial processing.
 But you’ve definitely used it.
-It helps you do things like find your way home from a new neighborhood or merge in traffic.
-And long before kids are ready to do either of those things, their visual-spatial processing skills help them function in the classroom and on the playground.
+It helps adults do things like find their way home from a new neighborhood or merge in traffic.
+And long before kids are ready to do either of those things, visual-spatial processing skills help them function in the classroom and on the playground.

-Keep in mind that most tasks that we think of as primarily “visual-spatial” require other visual processing skills, too.
-For example, when you practice dance moves you see in a video, you’re using visual-spatial processing skills.
-But to practice the moves you have to do things like remember what you saw, which is a different visual processing skill.
+Many tasks involve more than one kind of visual processing skill.
+For example, when kids practice dance moves they see in a TikTok video, they’re using visual-spatial processing skills.
+But they also have to remember what they saw, which is a different visual processing skill.

 Physical activity and visual-spatial processing

 Maps, mazes, and visual-spatial processing

 Kate Kelly has been writing and editing for more than 20 years, with a focus on parenting.